-In its 2nd year the MBA Ally Challenge has doubled, with 12 of the top 20 US MBA programs participating.
-As of February 2014, participating schools have activated over 3,600 students and executed 74 ally-related activities across their campuses.
-The current Challenge has been featured in Businessweek, The Huffington Post, Clear Admit, and the MIT Sloan and Kellogg websites, among others.
-Updates on the schools' progress will be posted by Friendfactor throughout the year, and the final results will be announced in May 2014.
+In its 2nd year the MBA Ally Challenge doubled, with 12 of the top 20 US MBA programs participating.
+They activated over 4,300 students and executed 106 ally-related activities across their campuses, improving the inclusiveness of campus culture such that nearly 50% more LGBT students felt comfortable being out to everyone on campus by the end of the school year - an increase from 42% to 62%.
+The Challenge has been featured in Businessweek, The Huffington Post, Clear Admit, and the MIT Sloan and Kellogg websites, among others.

 Here's what our participants have to say about the MBA Ally Challenge:

 The MBA Ally Challenge added a lot of energy to our ally programming and really motivated us to have a greater impact as a club.
 Being connected to other schools made me feel like we were part of a much bigger community, and we all really fed off each other’s ideas and enthusiasm.